 - Post end date

 The same type of options are available on Twitter.
-For example, with their use hashtags, which allow you to categorize your posts.
+For example, the use of hashtags allows you to categorize your posts.
 Take any opportunity you can to better target your audience so the right people see your posts.

-It is not necessarily better to post when everyone is online, but that’s just going to throw your content into the vat of other posts.
-If you wait until non-peak hours to post, you may get more attention.
+It is not necessarily better to post when everyone is online.
+That is just going to throw your content into the vat of other posts.
+If you wait until nonpeak hours to post, you may get more attention.

 Looking at research data, these are generally the best times you should be posting:

 - Facebook – (Thursdays/Fridays) between 1pm and 3pm

 - Twitter – (weekdays) between 12pm and 6pm

 - LinkedIn – (Tuesday-Thursday) between 7am/8am and 5pm/6pm

 Of course, you should ask your supporters and watch their online data.
 Look into analytics for your own audience, if you can.